Rachael is a passionate long-time anime fan, who enjoys writing about the storytelling aspect of anime, manga, and light novels.

 - The whole strangling her and jerking off to her comatose body in End of Evangelion.
 Yeah...

-While her flirtatious joking with Shinji can be written off as harmless fun, she seems like one of the characters who cares about Shinji the most.
-Misato is always there for him, she is the only one who seems to care when he goes missing, and she definitely objects to Nerv treating him and the other Eva pilots like tools.
+While her flirtatious joking with Shinji can be written off as harmless fun, she is one of the characters who cares about Shinji the most.
+Misato is always there for him, she is the only one who seems to care when he goes missing, and she objects to Nerv treating him, and the other Eva pilots, like tools.

 Misato has a boyfriend, Kaji, her college boyfriend.
-Kaji seems to annoy her with his carefree attitude and the way he flirts with other women.
+Kaji sometimes annoys her with his carefree attitude, and the way he flirts with other women.
 In comparison, she might like the fact that Shinji is so pure and innocent.
-In End of Evangelion, after Kaji has died, it becomes clear that she loves Shinji in a very probably sexual way, and kisses him in a "grownup" way before dying.
+In End of Evangelion, it becomes clear that she loves Shinji, in probably a sexual way, and she kisses him in a "grownup" way before dying.
 While she did love Kaji, she also wonders if she was merely using him as a substitute for the dead father she was missing.